What is Support Vector Machine? SVM Algorithm in Machine Learning

 Evaluating the model:

-What did we learn so far?
+What have we learned so far?

 Watch this Video on Mathematics for Machine Learning

-Compare SVM Machine Learning model with other Supervised Machine Learning classification models like Random Forest and Decision Tree!
+Compare the SVM Machine Learning model with other Supervised Machine Learning classification models like Random Forest and Decision Tree!